-Plus mushrooms also contain Vitamin D, which increases in some types of mushrooms when they become sun-dried.
+Plus, mushrooms also contain Vitamin D, which increases in some types of mushrooms when they become sun-dried.

 Only ever eat organic mushrooms as they intensely absorb the contents of their environment.
-If they are grown in a chemically treated area they will absorb high levels of those chemicals.
+If they are grown in a chemically treated area, they will absorb high levels of those chemicals.

 Check out the Chinese Medicine use for mushrooms below, as well as a caution for when not to use them.

-The Key nutrients of mushrooms:
+Key nutrients of Mushrooms are: